From how we learn to how we teach: building the bridge between learning sciences and teaching practice (3-week course)

 participants planning the application of some of the learning sciences concepts in one of their courses (this constitutes the final activity of the course)

-The course will run for three weeks, from 6 June to 23 June 2023.
-It is expected that participants spend 4-5 hours every week working with the materials and activities that will be introduced every Monday.
 This is a fully online course, taking place asynchronously in Canvas.
-Additionally, there will be three online synchronous sessions – one at the end of each week, lasting for approximately one hour and reserved for open discussion and Q&A.
+Additionally, there will be three optional online synchronous sessions – one at the end of each week, lasting for approximately one hour and reserved for open discussion.